- Who: SoC majors completing their junior year.

 (1) RTVF 360 or RTVF 464 by end of junior year or:

 (1) SoC 300 level or higher media-related elective by end of junior year.
 Requires pre-requisite approval (see below).

-NOTE: Theatre 312 (Art of Storytelling); Theatre 330 (Special Topics); Theatre 346 (Playwriting) and Theatre 348 (Advanced Creative Drama); Communication Studies/CMN 302 (Law of the Creative Process); Communications Studies 352 (Social Network Analysis) and Communications Studies 377 (Developing & Marketing Popular Culture) are all pre-approved as pre-requisites.
+NOTE: Theatre 332-1 (The Art of Storytelling); Theatre 382-0 (Playwriting Genres); Communication Studies/CMN 302 (Law of the Creative Process); Communication Studies 352 (Social Network Analysis) and Communication Studies 377 (Developing & Marketing Popular Culture) are all pre-approved as pre-requisites.